networktocode/ntc-misc/cisco/yang/nxos-nc-yang-m1.md

 # NETCONF/YANG on Nexus: Part 1 - Learning to use the Cisco NXOS YANG Model

-Did you know that a Nexus switch can be represented using one more data structures?
+Did you know that a Nexus switch can be represented using one or more data structures?
 More specifically, a Nexus switch's configuration and operational state can be represented in various data formats such as JSON and XML, but this data must adhere to the data models that the Nexus switch supports.
 In this module, we'll walk through the various types of models supported and take a look at how we communicate and automate Nexus switches using data that adheres to those models!
 Let's get started.

 You should know by now that data modeling provides a means for defining the schema supported by devices, e.g. configuration and operational state syntax and semantics, and the most pervasive modeling language for networking devices is called YANG--we're focused on describing the different YANG models supported by Nexus in this module!

+Note that the Nexus switches have support for a native, Cisco NXOS specific YANG model and various OpenConfig YANG models.
+As you'll see in this module, the Cisco specific model is a single model that accounts for all features, but OpenConfig models are more concise in that they are purpose-built for specific features.

+While we're only covering NETCONF and YANG models in module, you should also realize that from a programmabilty standpoint, this is independent from the NX-API CLI and NX-API Object Model APIs (although the object model API supports Cisco specific YANG model).
+For additional information refer to learning labs on those topics.

-From a hands-on perspective in this lab, you'll view and navigate a Cisco specific Nexus model and in Part 2, you'll continue to use this model building out a L3 switch fabric, and finally in Part 3, you'll use OpenConfig YANG data models.
+From a hands-on perspective in this lab, you'll view and navigate the Cisco specific Nexus model and in Part 2, you'll continue to use this model building out a Layer 3 switch fabric, and finally in Part 3, you'll use OpenConfig YANG data models on Nexus switches.
 Additionally, while utilizing XML data that adheres to those models, you'll configure Nexus switches using the NETCONF programmable interface.

 ## Prerequisites